7hunderbird/bucccf/docs/04-report.md

 Now that we've got a running Cloud Foundry we can run our report.

 ```
-./script/report
+./script/report | sort
 ```

-This will output what certificates the current Cloud Foundry is using.
+This will output what certificates the current Cloud Foundry is using, sorted by SHA256 fingerprint, Common Name, and `/path/ca`.

 Requires: